Speculorg/Terminal/source/services/management/README.md

 # Management Service

-This directory contains source code for Speculorg.Terminal.Management.Service.
+This directory contains the Management Service, responsible for user administration, system configurations, and log access.